BFS Algorithm Common Patterns and Code Template

 }

-The above code framework is almost copied from DFS/BFS Traversal of Graph Structures, with the addition of a target
+The code framework above is almost copied from DFS/BFS Traversal of Graphs.
+It just adds a target

-Let's look at a few specific examples of how to apply this framework.
+Next, let’s use a few examples to see how to use this framework.

 LeetCode Problem 773 "Sliding Puzzle" is a problem that can be solved using the BFS framework.
 The problem is described as follows:

-You are given a 2x3 sliding puzzle represented by a 2x3 array board
+You are given a 2x3 sliding puzzle, represented as a 2x3 array board

 .
-The puzzle contains numbers 0 to 5, where number 0 represents the empty space.
-You can move the numbers, and when board
+The board contains numbers 0 to 5.
+The number 0 represents the empty slot.
+You can move the numbers.
+When board

 becomes [[1,2,3],[4,5,0]]